containers/common/docs/containers.conf.5.md

 Path to the OCI hooks directories for automatically executed hooks.

+**image_default_format**="oci"|"v2s2"|"v2s1"

+Manifest Type (oci, v2s2, or v2s1) to use when pulling, pushing, building container images.
+By default images pulled and pushed match the format of the source image.
+Building/committing defaults to OCI.
+Note: **image_build_format** is deprecated.

 **image_default_transport**="docker://"

 Default transport method for pulling and pushing images.

+**image_parallel_copies**=0

+Maximum number of image layers to be copied (pulled/pushed) simultaneously.
+Not setting this field will fall back to containers/image defaults.
+(6)

 **infra_command**="/pause"